Vmgsankar/EDA-in-Python-Using-Car-Data-set/README.md

 # Exploratory Data Analysis (EDA) in Python

 ## Introduction
 **Exploratory Data Analysis (EDA)** is a crucial step in understanding datasets by summarizing their main characteristics and visualizing them.
-This project demonstrates how to perform EDA using a car dataset from Kaggle.
+This project demonstrates how to perform EDA using a car dataset.

 ## What is EDA?
 EDA involves visualizing data through plots like histograms, box plots, and scatter plots.
 It helps in defining problem statements and preparing data for modeling.